Belfast's Sustainability Journey

 • Publishing our sustainability policy on our website and communicating it with all key stakeholders, industry, clients, suppliers and residents.

 • Reviewing and updating our policy regularly to ensure continuous improvement of our sustainability efforts.
-Next update due September 2023.
+Next update due September 2025.

 • Participate in the annual Global Destination Sustainability Index to measure sustainability performance at a destination level (environment, supplier, destination management and society).

-Download Full Performance Report
+Read Visit Belfast’s Full Performance Report for 24/25